RealityHertz/Greenhouse-Project/Documentation/Signoffs/PLCSubsystem.md

 ![PLC Port Code](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/LadderLogicForPLC.PNG)

 **Placement and Enclosure**
-- Placement of the enclosure will be in the south eastern part of the building next to the greenhouse entrance, WiFi box, and power outlet.
+- Placement of the enclosure will be in the south eastern part of the building next to the greenhouse entrance and power outlet.
 The PLC will be enclosed in a 6.30 x 6.30 x 3.52 in weatherproof box and cable glands to allow for connection.
-The power supply will be enclosed in another 6.30 x 6.30 x 3.52 in enclosure with connections to the PLC and the power outlet.
-This placement allows for the EagleNet WiFi to reach the PLC and have enhanced strenght when connected to the WiFI extender.
-The cases will have 2 cable glands each to allow cables to input and output from each system.
+The power supply will be enclosed in another 6.30 x 6.30 x 3.52 in enclosure with connections to the PLC and the power outlet.The cases will have 2 cable glands each to allow cables to input and output from each system.